jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 Requirements:
 - The steps of the algorithm need to be in a specific order
 - The steps also need to be distinct
-- The algorithm should product a results
+- The algorithm should produce a results
-- The algorithm should complete in a finite of time
+- The algorithm should complete in a finite amount of time

-To evaluation an algorithm the:
+To evaluation an algorithm it considers two things:
 - Correctness
 - Efficency
 ```